 Antoine Dupont is CEO of Auxivia and both alumnus of and mentor at the École Polytechnique X-Up accelerator in Paris.
-Here he explains how he has used technology to help solve a universal yet simple issue
+Here he tells Kathryn Reilly how he has used technology to help solve a universal yet simple issue

 Dehydration is one of the ten most frequent reasons for the hospitalisation of patients over 65.
 It is proving to be a persistent problem in elderly people, associated with a diverse range of poor health outcomes such as low blood pressure, increased risk of falls, impaired cognition and even higher risk of death.
 Although hospital food quality and malnutrition are issues often appearing in the news, dehydration is an equally important concern and an indication of poor quality patient care.
 Improvement in this area would mean reduced prescription of medications, illness prevention and an overall better quality of life for patients and elderly people.